haacked/haacked.com/_posts/2015/2015-06-29-git-migrate.markdown

 If I'm on a branch and want to migrate the local only commits over to `master`, I can just run `git migrate new-branch-name`.
 This works whether I'm on `master` or some other wrong branch.

-I can also migrate the commits to a branch created off of something other than `master` - `git migrate new-branch other-branch`
+I can also migrate the commits to a branch created off of something other than `master` using this command: `git migrate new-branch other-branch`

 And finally, if I want to just migrate the last commit to a new branch created off of master, I can do this.